watson/awesome-computer-history/README.md

   - [Simulator Software](https://www.youtube.com/watch?v=ZVZiureyV-s) (1983)
   - [Artificial Intelligence](https://www.youtube.com/watch?v=7Uz3HYfCIGc) (1985)
 - [Erlang: The Movie](https://www.youtube.com/watch?v=xrIjfIjssLE) (1990)
-- [Politics on the Web](https://archive.org/details/nc103_cyberpolitics) (1996) Institute for Global Communications web site which includes links to PeaceNet, EcoNet, ConflictNet, LaborNet, and WomensNet.
-Eric Hughes, founder of Cypherpunks, a group working to preserve privacy on the net through encryption, explains the Cypherpunks Manifesto.
-Jory Bell demonstrates the Anarchists Press web site, akpress.org.
-Shot on location at the CyberSmith internet cafe in Palo Alto, California.
-Hosts are Jane Wither, Andrew deVries, and Stewart Cheifet.
-28m.
+- [Net Cafe](https://archive.org/details/netcafe) (1996-2002) - All episodes.
+A few of the notable episodes are:
+  - [Politics on the Web](https://archive.org/details/nc103_cyberpolitics) (1996) - Institute for Global Communications, Cyperpunks and Anarchists Press
+  - [Hackers](https://archive.org/details/nc101_hackers) (1996) - Looks at the hacker culture and their influence on the early growth of the internet

 ### Documentaries